CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

 There are a lot of ways to create a chatbot.
 For this Challenge, you’ll use Prompt Flow within Azure AI Studio.
 Azure OpenAI Prompt Flow is a development tool designed to streamline the entire lifecycle of AI applications powered by Large Language Models (LLMs).
 Prompt Flow simplifies the process of prototyping, experimenting, iterating, and deploying AI applications.

+Here's a simple overview of each service used:

+- An **Azure AI Studio Hub** is a central resource within Azure AI Studio that helps teams manage, collaborate, and organize their AI projects.
+- A **flow** encapsulates the logic that tells the chatbot what it can do and how to do things.
+Creating a flow can be complicated.
+For this challenge, you’ll use a pre-built flow.
+The flow uses the OpenAI API to directly query the Azure Search index.

+## Solution Guide

 ### Task 1: Create a postgresql user and set up an AI Hub and Prompt Flow

 In this task, you’ll create a hub and then create a project within the hub.
 You’ll also create a PostgreSQL user so that the flow can access the database records.